srthirum1/Final_Group_Project/README.md

 ##    Segment 3:

 *Final_Regression_NN.ipynb
-*   This file is considered "final" because this file is a merge of Regression and Neural Network learnings together
+*   This file is considered "final" because this file is a merge of Regression and Neural Network learning together
 *   The purpose is to force two types of learning to accept the same number of X_train, y_train, X_test, and y_test data points
 *   This final file is even further broken down into 4 models: Regression with List_Price, Regression without List_Price, Neural Network with List_Price, and Neural_Network without List_Price.
 <br>![Final Descriptive](Final_Project/images/1_Final_descriptive.png)